Death industry reaps grim profit as Japan dies

 Entry to the industry is easy.
 There are no licenses or mandatory qualifications.
 All any wannabe funeral director needs is an office and a telephone.
 Flowers or coffins are easy to order and ceremonial halls, hearses and monks are all for hire.

-In the United States, by comparison, most funeral entrepreneurs need to study for three years, including a stint as an apprentice before regulators consider handing out a license.
+In the United States, by comparison, most funeral entrepreneurs need to study for three years, including a stint as an apprentice before regulators consider handing out a licence.

-In a recent poll of 2,796 funeral industry related firms, Japan's Ministry of Economy Trade and Industry (METI) found that a third have been in business for a decade or less.
+In a recent poll of 2,796 funeral industry related firms, Japan's Ministry of Economy Trade and Industry METI.L found that a third have been in business for a decade or less.

 It's becoming a wild west market in some ways, attracting the honest operators and the not so reputable too.